***** 21 November 2017 *****

 2. Why do you think your skills are particularly suited to this (or these) Divisions?
 Please explain in maximum of 250 words.”

-Before 30 July you must have selected and gained approval from your referees:
+You must have selected and gained approval from your referees:

 1. Ask ideally face to face, with an open question whether they will support your application;